-- The security deposit may be too large for you to pay upfront.
+The security deposit may be too large for you to pay upfront

-- Secured credit cards often have an annual fee.
+Secured credit cards often have an annual fee

-- If the credit limit is low, the annual fee may take up a large portion of the limit.
+If the credit limit is low, the annual fee may take up a large portion of the limit

-Become an authorized user
+Becoming an authorized user

 As an authorized user, you become a secondary account holder on a credit card.
 You’ll receive a credit card attached to the account in your name, but you can’t make changes to the account, such as requesting a credit limit increase.

-Take out a credit-builder loan
+Taking out a credit-builder loan

 By making on-time payments to the lender, you establish credit and potentially improve your credit score.

-Take out a student loan
+Taking out a student loan

-If you're a college student or taking courses, a student loan is an effective way to establish your credit.
+If you're a college student or taking courses, a student loan can establish credit.
 Lenders don’t require credit checks for most federal student loans.
-Once you start repaying your loans after graduating, you can establish and improve your credit score.
+Once you start repaying your loans after graduation, you can establish and improve your credit score.

-Get a cosigner
+Getting a cosigner

 To establish your credit through a traditional installment loan, like an auto loan or personal loan, a cosigner can help.
 Although a cosigner may not make the monthly payments, they share the financial responsibility of the loan with you.